Characterizing LTL Formulas by Examples (full version): Results for LTL over finite words

 \begin{restatable}{theorem}{thmMainFinite} Let $\ap$ be any finite set of atomic propositions with $|\ap|\geq 2$, and let $O\subseteq \allowbreak \{\ltlU,\ltlF,\ltlFS,\ltlX,\land,\lor,\neg,\top,\bot\}$ containing at least one temporal operator.
 Then $\LTL_ O[\ap]$ admits finite characterizations over $\finwords$ if and only if $O$ is a subset of one of the following sets: \begin{multicols}{3} \begin{enumerate} \item $\{\ltlFS,\ltlX,\land,\top\}$ \item $\{\ltlF,\lor,\top,\bot\}$ \item $\{\ltlF,\neg,\top,\bot\}$ \item $\{\ltlF,\ltlFS,\ltlX,\top\}$ \item $\{\ltlX,\neg\}$ \item $\{\ltlFS,\neg\}$ \end{enumerate} \end{multicols}

 \end{restatable}

 A few observations are worth making, based on the above theorem.
-First of all, any fragment of $\LTL$ containing the $\ltlU$ operator fails to admit finite characterizations.
-Secondly, fragments of $\LTL$ that include all Boolean connectives (and at least one temporal operator) do not admit finite characterizations.
-In other words, in order to admit finite characterizations, a fragment of $\LTL$ must omit some Boolean connective, such as, for instance, negation.
-However, omitting negation is not enough: $\LTL_{\ltlF,\land}$ does not admit finite characterizations over $\finwords$ (as we already discussed) and the same holds for $\LTL_{\ltlFS,\lor}$ and $\LTL_{\ltlX,\lor}$.
+First of all, any fragment of LTL containing the $\ltlU$ operator fails to admit finite characterizations.
+Secondly, fragments of LTL that include all Boolean connectives (and at least one temporal operator) do not admit finite characterizations.
+In fact, in order to admit finite characterizations, a fragment of LTL must omit conjunction or disjunction.
+However, omitting conjunction or disjunction is not enough: $\LTL_{\ltlF,\land}$ does not admit finite characterizations over $\finwords$ (as we already discussed) and the same holds for $\LTL_{\ltlFS,\lor}$ and $\LTL_{\ltlX,\lor}$.

 \begin{example} $\LTL_{\ltlX,\lor}[\{p\}]$ does not admit finite characterizations over $\finwords$.
 Indeed, the formula $p$ cannot be distinguished from all formulas of the form $p\lor\ltlX^n p$ ($n>0$) using only finitely many labeled examples, where the examples are finite words.
 A similar argument applies to $\LTL_{\ltlFS,\lor}[\{p\}]$. \end{example}